3-Methylornithine

 3-Methylornithine is an amino acid with the formula H2N(CH2)2CH(CH3)CH(NH2)CO2H.
 This amino acid contains two stereogenic centers, but only one stereoisomer (namely (3R)-3-methyl-D-ornithine) occurs in nature.
 It is produced from lysine by the action of the enzyme methylornithine synthase.
-The combination of lysine and 3-methylornithine, also mediated enzymatically, produces pyrrolysine, which, for a few organisms, is a "22nd" genetically coded amino acid.
+The combination of lysine and 3-methylornithine, also mediated enzymatically, produces pyrrolysine, which, for some organisms, is a 22nd genetically coded amino acid.